Library Research Services home page

 Your student should clear copyright for any images, graphs, diagrams, long extracts of text etc, they include in their thesis.
 This can include material they have already published where they have assigned copyright to the publisher.

-They should not have to pay and they should not compromise the academic integrity of their thesis because they cannot get copyright clearance.
+They should not have to pay and they should not compromise the academic responsibility and conduct of their thesis because they cannot get copyright clearance.
 If copyright cannot be cleared then the material should be redacted in the pubicly available version of the thesis.
 In those cases, students should be advised to deposit a two copies of their thesis: one complete and one redacted, clearly marked (see thesis deposit - redacted material for more information)

 Guidance on dealing with third-party copyright material is available from the Library.